Where You're Operating

 Nothing may feel broken.

 If things still self-correct quickly, this may not be the right moment.
+If friction keeps resurfacing in new forms, it usually is.

 How NorthBreak Meets This Stage